 In this Act, unless the contrary intention appears —

-“controlling authority”, when used in relation to a fishing boat harbour or a mooring control area, means the body corporate or the Department, as the case may be, specified as the controlling authority of the fishing boat harbour or mooring control area pursuant to section 10(2);
+controlling authority, when used in relation to a fishing boat harbour or a mooring control area, means the body corporate or the Department, as the case may be, specified as the controlling authority of the fishing boat harbour or mooring control area pursuant to section 10(2);

-“Department” means the department of the Public Service principally assisting the Minister in the administration of this Act;
+Department means the department of the Public Service principally assisting the Minister in the administration of this Act;

-“fishing boat harbour” means any place for the time being declared to be a fishing boat harbour pursuant to section 10(2);
+fishing boat harbour means any place for the time being declared to be a fishing boat harbour pursuant to section 10(2);

-“harbour master” means a harbour master appointed under section 4 for any port and includes a person for the time being carrying out the duties of that harbour master during any absence, illness or incapacity of that harbour master;
+harbour master means a harbour master appointed under section 4 for any port and includes a person for the time being carrying out the duties of that harbour master during any absence, illness or incapacity of that harbour master;

-“mooring control area” means any place for the time being declared to be a mooring control area pursuant to section 10(2);
+mooring control area means any place for the time being declared to be a mooring control area pursuant to section 10(2);

-“port” means any place for the time being declared to be a port by or under section 10.
+port means any place for the time being declared to be a port by or under section 10.

 [Section 3 amended by No. 88 of 1978 s.
 4; No. 26 of 1984 s.
 3; No. 46 of 1993 s.
 42; No. 47 of 1993 s.
 29; No. 5 of 1999 s.
 21 and 24(2).]